mcnultyc/github-graphql/README.md

 In order to run our tests, you must use SBT and the command: `sbt run test`

+Our unit tests have been implemented by capturing a stream of output into a variable which allows us to compare the console output from a query and ensure it contains a certain key string that is expected to print if the code is working properly.
+This general approach is deployed in each of our tests with slight variations.

+**Test 1: testCreateQuery()**
+    This tests that our QueryBuilder is successfully building executable query strings based on the options selected by the user, and that they meet the format we've defined so that they should execute properly.

+**Test 2: testReturnNoError()**
+    This tests that the query strings we generated and tested in the previous test execute and successfully return with data.
+We look for errors and blank return information, as well as check that a blank return is produced when it should be.

+**Test 3: testParsing()**
+    This tests how the information retrieved from our query is parsed, stored, and displayed for the user.
+It checks that the console output contains "Repo Info" because that indicates the data has been retrieved successfully, and then checks the rest of the console output for key string indicating the successful parse of specific data elements.

+**Test 4: testFilter()**
+    This tests the ability of our filter function to filter out repositories from a query based on a specific attribute and predicate on that attribute.
+    For example, we check that linux repo which has around 900k commits shows up in our filtered output when we filter by CommitsInfo.TOTAL_COUNT > 1000, and doesn't show up when we filter CommitsInfo.TOTAL_COUNT > 2000000

+**Test 5: testEmptyRepo()**
+    This is a boundary case test that checks various aspects of our program functionality against a query that returns a completely empty repo.
+This turned up many bugs that caused nullPointer and other Exceptions.

 ## Configuration file
 The [configuration file](src/main/resources/application.conf) provides a key `AUTHKEY` for the user to enter their GitHub authorization token used for